 - identify drugs found on people, in body fluids or at crime scenes

-- analyse biological evidence such as hair, blood and other body fluids
+- analyse biological evidence such as hair, or blood and other body fluids

 - analyse body tissues for poisons